Preporato

 Who Should (and Shouldn't) Take This Exam

-• You're a network engineer who needs to understand InfiniBand and NVLink alongside traditional Ethernet
+• You're a network engineer adding InfiniBand and NVLink to your existing Ethernet expertise

-• You're in a pre-sales, solutions architect, or technical consulting role evaluating NVIDIA infrastructure for clients
+• You do pre-sales, solutions architecture, or technical consulting around NVIDIA hardware

-• You're already deploying DGX SuperPODs in production — skip to NCP-AII (AI Infrastructure Professional) or NCP-AIO (AI Operations Professional)
+• You're already deploying DGX SuperPODs in production.
+Skip ahead to NCP-AII or NCP-AIO.

 Study Path (3-5 Weeks)